Create a 3D scene for a new building project

 By default, the built-in geometry properties of a 3D object are used to shade it for the scene's current light position.
 The properties used for lighting are 3D vectors—or normals—that define the direction that each face will reflect light.
 The shading of each face of the 3D object is calculated from its normal.
 You can adjust the lighting option for a layer.

 - In the Contents pane, click the Floors layer to select it.

-- On the ribbon, on the Appearance tab, in the Faces group, click Lighting.
+- On the ribbon, on the Scene Layer tab, in the Faces group, click Lighting.
 In the Lighting drop-down list, choose Two-Sided Lighting Using Reset Normals to improve the rendition of the Floors layer.